How do exhaust fumes build up inside a car?

 Points of leakage

-Exhaust can leak from any point of weakness inside the engine or exhaust system: these include the head gasket, the manifold, the catalytic converter and the muffler.
+Other points of vulnerability include the head gasket, the manifold, the catalytic converter and the muffler.
 Exhaust can also enter and damage the cooling system, causing further leaks.

 Fumes, once escaped, can enter the car through openings that form part of the car design (such as air inlets), or through those that arise due to wear and tear, including broken or loose bulkhead seals, holes in the floor or panels, welded joints that have experienced fatigue, faulty HVAC systems, and defects in the boot seal.